cultab/command.nvim/README.md

 		[".*%.lua"] = function(filepath)
 			return "nvim -l " .. filepath
 		end,
-        -- run the default Makefile rule if the current file is called 'Makefile' ["Makefile"] = function(_)
+        -- run the default Makefile rule (by running make with no arguments) if the current file is called 'Makefile' ["Makefile"] = function(_)
 			return "make"
 		end,
 	},
 }
 ```

-The lua pattern is compared against the current filename, if it maches the function is run to get the shell command and run it.

 The function can accept an optional argument that will contain the filepath to the current file.
 The function shall return a shell command, as a string, to be run.